-then there exists $\alpha>1$, where a better estimation of $C_{\rm est}(S)$ can be obtained by using the $\alpha$-CHSH inequality parameterized by this value than by using the original CHSH inequality (corresponding to $\alpha=1$). \end{theorem} Theorem~\ref{thm:DI_condition_pure} analytically confirms the nonlocality depicted by the original CHSH Bell value does not always provide the concurrence estimation that approaches the real value most.
-When a fixed nonlocal behavior is given in a CHSH Bell test, when the non-maximally entangled state parameter $\delta$ in Eq.~\eqref{pure} and measurement parameters $\theta_1,\theta_2,\theta_3$ in Eq.~\eqref{meas_setting} satisfy Eq.~\eqref{eq:DI_condition_pure}, it is feasible to take a CHSH-type Bell value with $\alpha>1$ to estimate concurrence of the state.
-We leave the proof of Theorem~\ref{thm:DI_condition_pure} in Appendix~\ref{appendix:numerical}.
+then there exists $\alpha>1$, where a better estimation of $E_{\rm F,est}(S)$ can be obtained by using the $\alpha$-CHSH inequality parameterized by this value than by using the original CHSH inequality (corresponding to $\alpha=1$). \end{theorem} Theorem~\ref{thm:DI_condition_pure} analytically confirms the nonlocality depicted by the original CHSH Bell value does not always provide the EOF estimation that approaches the real value most.
+When a fixed nonlocal behavior is given in a CHSH Bell test, once the non-maximally entangled state parameter $\delta$ in Eq.~\eqref{pure} and measurement parameters $\theta_1,\theta_2,\theta_3$ in Eq.~\eqref{meas_setting} satisfy Eq.~\eqref{eq:DI_condition_pure}, it is feasible to take a CHSH-type Bell value with $\alpha>1$ to estimate the EOF of the state.
+We leave the proof of Theorem~\ref{thm:DI_condition_pure} in \ref{appendix:numerical}.

 \textbf{Example.} We take a special set of parameters in Eq.~\eqref{eq:DI_condition_pure} for an example.
 Suppose $\theta_1=\pi/2$ and $\theta_3=-\theta_2$, which resemble the optimal measurements in Eq.~\eqref{Bell_opt_meas} in form.
-Under this setting, we derive an explicit expression of $\alpha_0>1$, such that the estimation $C_{\rm est}(S)$ is optimal when taking $\alpha=\alpha_0$ in the CHSH inequality.
+Under this setting, we derive an explicit expression of $\alpha_0>1$, such that the estimation $E_{\rm F,est}(S)$ is optimal when taking $\alpha=\alpha_0$ in the CHSH inequality.
 When $0<\theta_2<\pi/4$, any non-maximally entangled state that satisfies

-permits a better concurrence estimation characterizing with some $\alpha>1$.
-When the state and measurements satisfy the condition in Eq.~\eqref{DI_condition_pure_delta}, one obtains the optimally estimated concurrence when the parameter $\alpha$ equals
+permits a better EOF estimation characterizing with some $\alpha>1$.
+When the state and measurements satisfy the condition in Eq.~\eqref{DI_condition_pure_delta}, one obtains the optimally estimated EOF when the parameter $\alpha$ equals